h-romanw/yetanotherbudget/README.md

 - A dependent or family member's expenses for which the user is responsible.
 - A marketing campaign for a product launch.
 - A running tally of shared expenses among friends.
-- ...or anything else, really!
+- ...or anything else you could want them to be, really!

 Projects integrate seamlessly with the AI features, allowing the AI chat to act as a spending summariser and financial coach in setting targets, determining appropriate categories and assigning transactions to them.